EinWesen/quicksnippit-sublime-plugin/README.md

 Select each line with one individual cursor and apply the snippet with the command in the command palette.

 # Important hints / How it works
-Sublime's own snippet system does not provide way to specify different snippet values for different cursors.
+Sublime's own snippet system does not provide a way to specify different snippet values for different cursors.
 When applying a snippet to structured data this plugin works around this limition by using the following worflow:

 * Get the snippet contents